kubernetes/kubectl/cmd/kinflate/docs/glossary.md

 cluster.

-One _applies_ a statement of what one wants to a cluster (in the form of a complete resource list), and the cluster merges this with the previously applied state and the actual state to arrive at a new desired state, which the cluster's reconcilation loop attempts to create.
+One _applies_ a statement of what one wants to a cluster in the form of a complete resource list.

+The cluster merges this with the previously applied state and the actual state to arrive at a new desired state, which the cluster's reconcilation loop attempts to create.
 This is the foundation of level-based state management in k8s.

 ## base